jazzband/django-dbbackup/docs/upgrade.rst

 ``settings.DBBACKUP_STORAGE_OPTIONS`` hold its function of gather storage's options.

-If you was using the removed storage backend, don't worry, we ensure you'll have a solution, test and write tests for equivalent in Django-Storages.
+If you was using a removed storage backend, don't worry, we ensure you'll have a solution by test and write equivalent in Django-Storages.